 Historic Preservationist Transportation Designer • Furniture Designer Trend Forecaster • Staging Specialist Lighting Specialist • Set Designer Environmental Designer • ADA Specialist Carpet and Flooring Designer • Universal Designer Renderer • Furniture Retail Salesperson Set Designer • Transportation Designer Trend Forecaster • Model Creator Franchise Designer • Manufacturer’s Representative Market Researcher • Merchandise Display Designer Showroom Designer • Tile Designer Visual Merchandiser • Purchasing Agent Closet Designer • Photographer Colorist • Exhibit Designer Textile Designer • Materials Specialist Cost Estimator • Amusement Park Designer Auditorium Designer • Library Designer Commercial Kitchen Designer • Curator Educator • Spa Designer Signage and Wayfinding Designer • Wallcovering Designer Wall Finish and Faux Painter

-The mission of the interior design program at Mississippi State University is to provide a broad-based educational experience that prepares graduates for careers in the professional practice of interior design and prepares students for postgraduate study.
+The mission of the Department of Interior Design at Mississippi State University is to provide a broad-based educational experience that prepares graduates for careers in the professional practice of interior design and prepares students for postgraduate study.
 Graduates are exposed to a comprehensive curriculum focused on creating interior environments that enhance quality of life, increase productivity, preserve the environment, and protect the health, safety, and welfare of the public.

 The Interior Design faculty have established educational and professional goals for the First Professional Degree Level Program.
 These goals are reviewed and adjustments are made as universal, national and local advancements and changes of technology occur which may impact the goals.
 The overall program goals are to: